conda/conda/docs/source/dev-guide/deep-dive-install.md

 ## Conclusion

 This is what happens when you type `conda install`.
-It might be a bit more involved than you initially thought but it all boil downs to only some steps.
-TLDR:
+It might be a bit more involved than you initially thought, but it all boils down to only some steps.
+TL;DR:

 1. Parse arguments and initialize the context
 2. Download and build the index